haruyasu/blog_post/7_programing competition.md

+## Improve your skills
 It is a great way to improve your programing skills when learning to code by programing competition.
 This is a popular coding challenge websites.
+Let's try it to improve your skills.

 1. [TopCoder](https://www.topcoder.com/)
 2. [Coderbyte](https://coderbyte.com/)